seifsay3d-zz/gatsby-blog/content/blog/does-this-data-go-to-vuex-or-local-state/index.md

+---
+title: Does this data go to vuex or local state
+date: "2019-05-20T22:12:03.284Z"
+description: When to store your data in vuex and vs local component state.
+---

 Hi Friend,

 Recently I was having a conversation with another friend and we ended up not being able to define a solid answer about a very common task.